-Thousands In Maui Evacuated After Brush Fire Rages In Hawaii
+Evacuated Maui Residents Return Home After Wildfire Scorches 10,000 Acres

 Vacationing in Maui.
 Central Valley fire causing highway closures in/out of Kihei.
 Hope everyone stays safe... #mauifire pic.twitter.com/fEhXX6Xysf— Melanie Lee N (@MelanieLeeN) July 12, 2019

-County officials in Maui said a brush fire was reported around 10:42 a.m. local time Thursday near the Kuihelani Highway.
+County officials in Maui first responded to the brush fire around 10:42 a.m. local time Thursday near the Kuihelani Highway.
 Fire officials said winds blowing 20 mph and higher fanned flames across fallow fields.
-The blaze swept through parts of nearby Maui Veterans Highway, leaving it charred, according to The Maui News.
+The blaze swept through parts of nearby Maui Veterans Highway, leaving it charred.

+"The fire came very close to some structures in South Maui, including the Maalaea Power Plant, but firefighters were able to prevent damages," Victorino said.

+The Maui Humane Society was also evacuated.
+Officials and volunteers moved animals in crates and kennels to shelter.

 High resolution imagery from GOES-17 is showing smoke associated with a fire in Maui's central valley this afternoon. #hiwx pic.twitter.com/q4yYY8AWEz— NWSHonolulu (@NWSHonolulu) July 12, 2019